Cocktail bars, wine bars, dive bars and gastropubs: drinking in Philadelphia for grown-ups.

 Food: No food

-McGillin's Olde Ale House in Philadelphia is the 1860 Drury Street Irish tavern between 13th and Juniper, the city's oldest continuously operating bar, run by the same family since 1958.
+McGillin's Olde Ale House in Philadelphia is the 1860 Drury Street Irish tavern between 13th and Juniper, the city's oldest continuously operating bar.

 Signature drink: McGillin's Real Ale (house-brand lager)